 To offer space for Safe Parking on your property, you are willing to host pre-interviewed applicants by providing an existing parking lot, agree to comply with City health and safety requirements, and complete a permit application.
 Highlights of this process are summarized below:

 - The City Council adopted a safe parking ordinance that is effective as of November 22, 2019.
 All safe parking lots need to comply with this ordinance.
 The provisions of this ordinance are intended to help ensure safe parking facilities are compatible with surrounding uses, and are effective at facilitating participants’ transition to permanent housing, and meet basic health and safety requirements.

-- When a Shelter Declaration is declared in the City of Mountain View (currently in effect until June 30, 2020), property owners may choose to host a Safe Parking Program by applying for a Police Department permit.
+- When a Shelter Declaration is declared in the City of Mountain View (currently in effect until June 30, 2021 or 30 days after the end of the emergency declaration), property owners may choose to host a Safe Parking Program by applying for a Police Department permit.
 The permit process includes a helpful checklist on the requirements.

 - Essential requirements include: 1) a contract with a qualified Safe Parking Operator to administer the lot and insure the program while it operates on the lot; and 2) a case management services provider to facilitate the transition to permanent housing.